nekketsuuu/nbe/README.md

-Re-implementation of "Normalization of Evaluation" in the article of zeptometer-san in "yabaitech.tokyo vol.2" by OCaml.
+Re-implementation of "Normalization by Evaluation" in the article of zeptometer-san in "yabaitech.tokyo vol.2" by OCaml.